-The Highland Lake TMDL includes an implicit margin of safety (MOS) through the relatively conservative selection of the numeric water quality target of 8 ppb as well as the selection of relatively conservative phosphorus export loading coefficients for cultural pollution sources (Table 3) (see page 27 TMDL report).
-Based on both historical records and ME DEP's analysis of a state-wide limnological database for non-colored or <26 SPU lakes, ME DEP believes that a target of 8 ug/l is a highly conservative goal because "nuisance algae blooms (plankton growth of algae which causes Secchi disk transparency to be less than 2 meters) are more likely to occur at 18 ppb or above.
-The difference between the in-lake target 8ppb and 17 ppb represents a 53% implicit margin of safety for Highland Lake.
-ME DEP also mentions an additional unquantified margin of safety for attainment of state water quality goals is provided by the inherently conservative methods used to estimate future growth (page 30 TMDL report).
+Little Cobbossee Lake TMDL includes an implicit margin of safety (MOS) through the relatively conservative selection of the numeric water quality target of 15 ppb as well as the selection of relatively conservative phosphorus export loading coefficients for cultural pollution sources (Table 3) (see page 27 TMDL report).
+Based on both historical records and ME DEP's analysis of a state-wide limnological database for lightly colored or (26-30) SPU lakes, ME DEP believes that a target of 15 ug/l is a highly conservative goal because "nuisance algae blooms (plankton growth of algae which causes Secchi disk transparency to be less than 2 meters) are more likely to occur at 17 ppb or above.
+ME DEP also mentions an additional unquantified margin of safety for attainment of state water quality goals is provided by the inherently conservative methods used to estimate future growth (page 28 TMDL report).

+Assessment:

-Assessment: EPA New England concludes that adequate MOS (roughly 53%) is provided for the following reasons: (1) EPA believes a significant implicit MOS is provided in the selection of an in-lake TP concentration of 8 ppb based on a state-wide data base for non-colored lakes, and (2) the adequacy of this MOS is supported by in-lake data.
+EPA New England concludes that adequate MOS is provided for the following reasons: (1) EPA believes a significant implicit MOS is provided in the selection of an in-lake TP concentration of 15 ppb based on a state-wide data base for naturally colored lakes, and (2) the adequacy of this MOS is supported by in-lake data.